trumbell/biomed-multi-view/README.md

 Our pre-training dataset comprises 200 million molecules sourced from the PubChem and ZINC22 chemical databases, ensuring diversity and relevance to downstream tasks.
 Each view encoder is pre-trained with self-supervised tasks tailored to capture the unique features of its representation.

 MMELON’s extensible architecture allows for seamless integration of additional views, making it a versatile tool for molecular representation learning.
-For further details, see [PRE-PRINT-URL].
+For further details, see [here](https://arxiv.org/abs/2410.19704).

 # Getting started with `biomed-multi-view`